belzecue/atnb_XSM_Extended_State_Machine/README.md

    if Input.is_action_just_pressed("ui_accept"):
       change_state("State")
 ```
 And here you are, you made your first state machine with XSM!
+You can launch it with F5 and press the spacebar to switch states.
+The output should be explicit ;)

+To go further, you can look at the examples provided with the addon.

 Special Thanks
 -----------------